 - Avoid using bleach and other harsh hair dyes

 Do you have any questions or comments about caring for a sensitive scalp?
-Please get in touch in the comments below, or you can contact our friendly customer care team by emailing email@example.com, or call 01403 740350.
+You can contact our friendly customer care team by emailing email@example.com, or call 01403 740350.